 #90 Paul Warrenfelt

-I will be riding a 1935 Triumph L2/1 250cc single in the 2021 Cross Country Chase.
-I participated in the 2018 Motorcycle Cannonball as rider #90 on a 1920 Triumph Model H and the 2019 Chase also as rider #90 on the same 250cc Triumph I will ride this year.
+I will be riding a 1946 Triumph 3T parallel twin in the 2021 Cross Country Chase.
+I participated in the 2018 Motorcycle Cannonball as rider #90 on a 1920 Triumph Model H and the 2019 Chase also as rider #90 on a 1934 250cc single cylinder Triumph L2/1.
 The Cannonball and Chase are very different events and I enjoyed them both very much.

 Regarding my background, I live in Indianapolis, Indiana, a city with the honorary title of the “Racing Capital of the World” and was the long-time home of Erwin “Cannonball” Baker.
 I am formally trained in both Engineering and Business and have worked in both fields throughout my career.
 I recently retired from the corporate world and with a few partners opened a Triumph dealership in Indianapolis where I now work full time.
 My first motorcycle was an Italian made Harley Davidson Leggero.
 I had an incredible 65cc engine!
 This was well before I had my driver’s license.
 My first “real” motorcycle was a Triumph Tiger Cub with a 200cc engine.
 That was the one that really got me hooked on motorcycles and Triumph.
 I became interested in very old, vintage, motorcycles through a friend who inherited a 1914 Indian.
 He mentioned to me one day that it had not run in 50+ years.
 Never one to shy away from a mechanical challenge, I asked him to bring it over.
 To make a long story short, we got it running and I became very interested in bikes of that era.
 The mechanical complexity and craftsmanship are fascinating.